rancher/partner-charts/README.md

     * Managing CRDs and best practices: https://helm.sh/docs/chart_best_practices/custom_resource_definitions/
     * Semver Rules: https://semver.org/

-* Chart must be in a hosted [Helm repository](https://helm.sh/docs/topics/chart_repository/) that we can reference.
+* Chart must be in a hosted [Helm](https://helm.sh/docs/topics/chart_repository/) or Git repository that we can reference.

 * Chart must have the following Rancher specific add-ons (More details on this below).
     * kubeVersion set in the chart's metadata